Djoto15/DAT550-Project-Chess_bot/README.md

 The project consists of designing a chess bot.

 ### First Step
-We used the python library python-chess for the basuc of the engine.
+We used the python library python-chess for the basic of the engine.
 We also used PyQt5 to design a Graphical User Interface (GUI) for a better comprehension and visualisation of our work.